modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 In 1995 Eric Cornell and Carl Wieman Cornell produced a pure condensate of about 2,000 rubidium atoms at 20 nK ($2 \times 10^{-8}$ degrees above absolute zero).
 Independently, Ketterle performed experiments with sodium atoms.

+MLA

+!!! tip "2001 Physics Nobel Prize awarded to Cornell and Wieman."

+	WORK: “One of the fundamental numbers in the world of quantum mechanics is the spin quantum number.
+Particles and atoms that have whole-number spin are described by other rules and equations than those that have half-number spin.
+Satyendra Nath Bose and Albert Einstein predicted in 1924 that at very low temperatures atoms with whole-number spin would be able to concentrate themselves in the lowest energy state and form a Bose-Einstein condensate.
+In 1995 Eric Cornell and Carl Wieman succeeded in proving the phenomenon in a rarefied gas of rubidium atoms at an extremely low temperature.”

+	MLA style: Eric A. Cornell – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/2001/cornell/facts/>

+	NOBEL LECTURE: Bose-Einstein Condensation in a Dilute Gas; The First 70 Years and Some Recent Experiments by Cornell and Wieman.

+	MLA style: Eric A. Cornell – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Thu.
+13 Jun 2024. https://www.nobelprize.org/prizes/physics/2001/cornell/lecture/

+!!! tip ""2001 Physics Nobel Prize awarded to Ketterle."

+	WORK: “One of the fundamental numbers in the world of quantum mechanics is the spin quantum number.
+Particles and atoms that have whole-number spin are described by other rules and equations than those that have half-number spin.
+Satyendra Nath Bose and Albert Einstein predicted in 1924 that at very low temperatures atoms with whole-number spin would be able to concentrate themselves in the lowest energy state and form a Bose-Einstein condensate.
+In 1995 Wolfgang Ketterle succeeded in proving the phenomenon in a rarefied gas of sodium atoms at an extremely low temperature.”

+	MLA style: Wolfgang Ketterle – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/2001/ketterle/facts/>

 Two methods have been used to force the atoms to attain their lowest energy levels: laser cooling and evaporative cooling.
 In the first method when a photon bounces off the atom, the electron in the atom that absorbs the photon jumps to a higher energy level and quickly jumps back to its original level, ejecting the photon again which produces a temperature decrease.
 In the second method the atoms are located inside a magnetic trap from where the most energetic atoms escape but the slowest atoms remain.

-As an application of Heisenberg’s uncertainty principle to the condensation effect, we next quote the explanation given by Ketterle in his Nobel Lecture: *When atoms behave as waves: Bose-Einstein condensation and the atom laser.*
+As an application of Heisenberg’s uncertainty principle to the condensation effect, we next quote the explanation given by Ketterle in his NOBEL LECTURE: *When atoms behave as waves: Bose-Einstein condensation and the atom laser.*

+Formato MLA

 "When a gas of bosonic atoms is cooled below a critical temperature $T_c$, a large fraction of the atoms condenses in the lowest quantum state.
 Atoms at temperature T and with mass m can be regarded as quantum-mechanical wavepackets that have a spatial extent on the order of a thermal de Broglie wavelength $λ_{dB}= (2πħ^2/mk_BT)^{1/2}$.
 The value of $λ_{dB}$ is the position uncertainty associated with the thermal momentum distribution and increases with decreasing temperature.
 When atoms are cooled to the point where $λ_{dB}$ is comparable to the interatomic separation, the atomic wavepackets “overlap” and the gas starts to become a “quantum soup” of indistinguishable particles.
 Bosonic atoms undergo a quantum-mechanical phase transition and form a Bose-Einstein condensate, a cloud of atoms all occupying the same quantum mechanical state at a precise temperature which, for an ideal gas, is related to the peak atomic density n by $n(λ_{dB})^3 = 2.612$.
 If the atoms are fermions, cooling gradually brings the gas closer to being a “Fermi sea” in which exactly one atom occupies each low-energy state".

 Note: *the reduced Planck constant or Dirac constant is* $ħ =h⁄(2π)$.

-Next three Figures 12.5, 12.6 and 12.7 come from Ketterle´s Nobel Lecture *When Atoms Behave as Waves: Bose-Einstein Condensation and the Atom Laser*
+Next three Figures 12.5, 12.6 and 12.7 come from Ketterle´s NOBEL LECTURE : *When Atoms Behave as Waves: Bose-Einstein Condensation and the Atom Laser*

+Formato MLA

 <p align="center">
 	<img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-12-sect-1-fig6.JPG?raw=true" width=480 align=center>